Moesif AWS API Gateway Integration

-Gain deep analytics from your AWS API Gateway access logs without any code changes or redeploy.
+Integrate Moesif API Monetization and Analytics with your AWS API Gateway without any code changes or redeploy.
 This integration installs automatically via a CloudFormation template.

 How it works

-The integration works by Logging API calls to a Kinesis Data Firehose which sends access logs in batches to Moesif.
+The integration works by Logging API calls to an Amazon Data Firehose which sends API access logs in batches to Moesif.
 Besides tracking typical API parameters like URI route and status code, the integration also tracks the user identity which makes them perfect for user behavior analytics tools like Moesif.

 Diagram of Moesif AWS API Gateway logging architecture

-Because you are monitoring at the API gateway itself, you also gain visibility into rejected requests that never reach your underlying service such as AWS Lambda or EC2.
+Because you are monitoring at the API gateway itself, you also gain visibility into rejected requests that never reach your underlying service such as those running in AWS Lambda or EC2.

 How to Install